hanna-paasivirta/llm-skill-builder/vaccine_storage/README.md

 See `data_exploration.ipynb` for an example.
 You will need to break the task down into steps instead of relying on a single prompt.

 Using a larger LLM will make the task easier, and using a small one will make it more challenging.

+If you can get to the answer, consider the reliablity of the methods you used.
+Would they be appropriate for using in a real project?
+Are there risks, or other methods that could be more reliable?